steph-inners/steph-inners.github.io/index.md

 2. Frankenstein
 3. A Scanner Darkly (by Philip K. Dick)
 4. The Wind-Up Bird Chronicle (by Haruki Murakami)
+5. Six Myths About the Good Life (by Joel Kupperman)

 ### Quality webcomics